vicentiu-savu/directory_sync/README.txt

 No requirements.
 Based on Python Standard Library

 Description:
-Directory syncronisation program
+Directory synchronisation program
-Creates a perfect copy of the source folder at the location specified by the replica directory path
+Creates a perfect copy of the source folder at the location specified by the replica directory path.
+It will consider files and folders.
+Extension required for special files(e.g. FIFO)

-Command line arguments required in the following order:
+Command line arguments are required in the following order:
 - source directory path
 - replica directory path
-- syncronisation period (seconds)
+- synchronisation period (seconds)
 - log output file path